Hole In One

 The MGA is pleased to recognize and celebrate our members who record a Hole-In-One during play on any of the Tellico Village courses.

-- If made during a round of at least nine holes, except that a hole in one made during a match should be acceptable even if the match ends before the stipulated round is completed
+- Round Length: Must be made during a round of at least nine holes.
+(A hole-in-one made during a match is acceptable even if the match ends before the stipulated round is completed).

-- If the player is playing one ball.
-A hole in one made in a practice round in which the player is playing two or more balls should not be acceptable.
+- Single Ball: The player must be playing only one ball.
+An ace made during a practice round while playing two or more balls is not acceptable.

-- If made at a hole with a temporary tee and/or putting green in use, the length of the hole at the time should be stated on any certificate
+- Course Conditions: If made using a temporary tee and/or putting green, the length of the hole at the time should be stated.

 Here are the Hole-In-one’s recorded by MGA members during play in Tellico Village in 2025 (thru April):